satishbabu/spring-cloud-calculator/README.md

 ## add_zuul_api_gateway
 Added Zuul API Gateway.
 Updated Proxy in Calculator to use API gateway when it calls Market Data Service.
 Added a filter in gateway to log all calls.
 Visit http://localhost:8765/calculator-service/calculatePrice/intl/100 to get price for 100 intl shares.
 The url is of the format http://localhost:8080/{application-name}/calculatePrice/{symbol}/{quantity}

+## add_sleuth_distributed_tracing
+Added Sleuth to all 3 projects.
+Added log statement where missing.
+An ID is generated at the api gate way and it is propagated to calculator service and market data service.
+Visit http://localhost:8765/calculator-service/calculatePrice/intl/100 and check out the logs on all 3 services.
+They all will have same span id.